sbuschjaeger/sbuschjaeger.github.io/_pages/software.md

 If you are interested in quickly trying out more obscure implementations then this tool might be interesting for you.
 FastInference supports the generation of Binarized Neural Networks and has been used in our ECML Paper "On-Site Gamma-Hadron Separation with Deep Learning on FPGAs".
 It also has been used for generating cache-friendly DT ensembles in our paper "Realization of Random Forest for Real-Time  Evaluation through Tree Framing".

-Check out the repo. for more information [https://github.com/sbuschjaeger/fastinference](https://github.com/sbuschjaeger/fastinference)
+Check out the repository. for more information [https://github.com/sbuschjaeger/fastinference](https://github.com/sbuschjaeger/fastinference)